 To ensure the relative affordability of units total service charge costs should not exceed £650 per annum for an affordable unit.
-The service charge cap is benchmarked at 2018 and can be increased annually in line with CPI.
+This figure is benchmarked at 2018 and can be increased annually in line with CPI.
 The total costs of rent and service charges for all affordable units should not exceed Local Housing Allowance levels at each letting.